 The initial presentation is similar to bacterial otitis externa but otomycosis is characterised by many long, white, filamentous hyphae growing from the skin surface.
 Suspicion of fungal infection may arise only when the condition fails to respond to antibiotics.
 Even if bacteria have been grown, there may be more than one aetiological agent.
 It is also possible that topical antibiotics have predisposed to the fungal infection.

 An essential piece of history that may easily be missed is a holiday in an exotic place with surfing or SCUBA diving.

-The ear canal should be cleared of debris and discharge, as these lower the pH and reduces the activity of aminoglycoside ear drops (see separate article Otitis Externa and Painful, Discharging Ears).
+The ear canal should be cleared of debris and discharge, as these lower the pH and reduce the activity of aminoglycoside ear drops.
+See the separate Otitis Externa and Painful, Discharging Ears article.
 Suction can be used if available.
 Cleaning may be required several times a week.
 Analgesia is required.
 If there is an irritant or allergen it must be removed.
 Keep the ear dry and avoid scratching it with cotton wool buds.
 Avoid cotton wool plugs in the ear unless discharge is so profuse that it is required for cosmetic reasons.
 If used, keep them loose and change often.

 Burow's solution or 5% aluminum acetate solution should be used to reduce the swelling and remove the debris.

-Antifungal ear drops are of value.
-There is no consensus on treatment but clotrimazole 1% ear drops (Canesten®) or flumetasone pivalate 0.02%, clioquinol 1% ear drops (Locorten–Vioform®) are commonly used.
+Antifungal ear drops are of value and have been shown to be more effective than antiseptics.
+There is no consensus on treatment but clotrimazole 1% ear drops or flumetasone pivalate 0.02% plus clioquinol 1% ear drops are commonly used.[15, 10]

 Cleaning of the ear can represent a problem in the presence of a perforated eardrum and a specialist may need to be involved.